The nickel boom - could exponential nickel growth be aided by blockchain technology?

 Indonesia was expected to be able to make up the volume deficit, however the Indonesian authorities placed a ban on the export of nickel ore 2 years earlier than expected, causing an immediate price hike and further concerns for the future of nickel supply.
 Indonesian authorities have kept funding nickel projects in the country, estimated to be worth in the region of $11 billion, but in recent weeks, in light of the outbreak of the COVID-19 virus, projects are expected to slow because of the reliance on Chinese workers.

 Roskill has suggested that sourcing nickel from recycled products could slow the demand for primary nickel material.
-In 2018, as much as 80% of production of nickel sulphate remained in the hands of processors dependent on third-party intermediates.
-Big automotive players such as Audi, that purchase large quantities of finished and recycled materials, have been reported to be working with Umicore to recover more than 90% of nickel from EV batteries in order to go on and produce new batteries forming a closed loop supply chain.
+In 2018, as much as 80% of the production of nickel sulphate remained in the hands of processors dependent on third-party intermediates.
+Big automotive players such as Audi, which purchases large quantities of finished and recycled materials, have been reported to be working with Umicore to recover more than 90% of nickel from EV batteries in order to go on and produce new batteries forming a closed loop supply chain.

-Circulor can add value to the closed loop systems by monitoring and recording the material that enters and exits the recycling process.
+Circulor can add value to the closed-loop systems by monitoring and recording the material that enters and exits the recycling process.
 By using mass balance calculations to monitor processing we can assure customers that output material can reliably be linked with input material of known provenance, whilst also assigning integrity to the material itself, forming a robust and trusted closed loop system, feeding into a circular economy.

 Circulor’s platform can also be used for the traceability of raw material entering the supply chain.
 With the exponential growth in nickel that is predicted, now more than ever, the market has a duty to invest in understanding where such material is coming from.
 As with recycled material, Circulor assigns a digital identity to the material and processes along the supply chain to create an immutable record of the material’s journey, allowing manufacturers to be confident that the material they are using is from a responsible source.
 Circulor also has the ability to dynamically track the carbon footprint of the material as it travels through the supply chain.